-At first glance, a credit card insurance policy sounds like a great deal: For mere pennies on every $100 of debt, your credit card bills will be paid even if you don’t have the money.
+Credit card insurance sounds like a great deal: For pennies on every $100 of debt, your credit card bills will be paid even if you don’t have the money.
 However, as with everything in life, however, if it sounds too good to be true, it probably is.

 As with everything in life, however, if it sounds too good to be true, it probably is.
 Though many cardholders believe a policy will pay off the card completely, the reality is that most plans only cover the minimum payments.
 And even if you have the insurance, the company may make it difficult for you to collect.